Caparisun/Linear_Regression_Project/SQL_Files/README.md

 order by bedrooms DESC;
 ```

 - What is the average sqft_living of the houses grouped by bedrooms?
-The returned result should have only two columns, bedrooms and Average of the sqft_living.
+The returned result should have only two columns, bedrooms, and the Average of the sqft_living.
 Use an alias to change the name of the second column.

 ```
 select bedrooms, round(avg(sqft_living),0) as 'average_sqft_living' from house_price_data